Nedohin comes off the bench for Alberta at Scotties Tournament of Hearts

 She and Manitoba’s Michelle Englot locked horns Tuesday until the 10th end when Nedohin missed her attempt at a deuce to send the game into an extra end.

-Englot prevailed 9-5 to stay unbeaten and even with Ontario’s Rachel Homan, who was also 6-0 with a 7-4 win over Kerry Galusha of Northwest Territories.
+Ontario’s Rachel Homan downed Saskatchewan’s Penny Barker 7-4 to be alone atop the field at 7-0.
+Englot was 6-1 ahead of Carey at 5-1.

-Quebec’s Eve Belisle got to 4-2, defending champion Chelsea Carey was at 4-1 and Northern Ontario’s Krista McCarville was 3-2 all with games to play in the evening.
+Quebec’s Eve Belisle, 5-2,and Northern Ontario’s Krista McCarville, 4-2, each won twice Tuesday.

-Galusha lost to both Manitoba and Ontario to fall to 3-3 alongside Alberta.
+Galusha lost to Carey and Ontario to fall to 3-3 alongside Alberta.
 Prince Edward Island’s Robyn MacPhee and Stacie Curtis of Newfoundland and Labrador were tied at 2-4.

-Belisle downed Curtis 7-4 and MacPhee edged British Columbia’s Marla Mallett 8-7 in the afternoon draw.
-Mallett was winless in six games.
+Also in the evening draw, McCarville defeated B.C.’s Marla Mallett 8-3 and Belisle doubled Nova Scotia’s Mary Mattatall 12-6.

-The top four teams at the conclusion of the round robin Friday morning advance to the playoff.
+The top four teams at the conclusion of the round robin Friday morning advance to the Page playoff.
 Ties for fourth are solved by tiebreaker games.
 The final is Sunday.

 Nedohin won the Hearts for Alberta as a skip (2012) and as third (1998).